 Having a branded video game developed for the proliferation of your brand can seem like a daunting task.
 How do you convert your vision into a functioning product?
-How can you best allocate your financial resources? and, how do you yield the biggest return from your investments?
+How can you best allocate your financial resources? and, how do you yield the biggest ROI?

 If you don’t have the right ingredients to work with, you are poised for costly failure (and I’m not just talking financially).
 Although nobody really knows what ultimately drives the adoption of creative goods such as video games, there are certain guidelines to facilitate a smooth development process, which may increase your chances for success.
 In this article, I will highlight a number of these guidelines in an effort to help you determine what makes a good advergame good in the first place.